Dr Jennifer Farrar

 I welcome enquiries from students and colleagues with research interests in these fields.

-Dobrochna Futro: Translanguaging art: Multilingual practices of contemporary artists and their implications for language pedagogy
+Dobrochna Futro: Translanguaging art: Multilingual practices of contemporary artists and their implications for language pedagogy.

 I have also supervised a wide range of MEd and MSc dissertations in Educational Studies and Children's Literature.

+I am the Programme Leader for the PGDE Primary and Secondary.
+For three years, I was the Programme Leader for the MSc Education (online).
 I teach across a wide range of undergraduate and post-graduate courses in the School of Education, including:

 - Children's Literature elective (MEduc Year 3)